-- 9. (Deleted) - 10.
-Contracts to be in writing and to include provision for termination - 11.
-Provision as to termination of contracts - 12.
+- 11. Provision as to termination of contracts - 12.
 Notice of termination of contract - 13.
 Termination of contract without notice - 14.
 Termination of contract for special reasons - 15.
 When contract is deemed to be broken by employer and employee - 16.
 Employees on estates to be provided with minimum number of days' work in each month - 17.
 (Omitted) - 17A.
 Apprenticeship contracts excluded from sections 10 to 16